jamischarles/dotfiles/vimrc/notes-todo.md

 ## Airline Tab color changes
+- 1) adjust the color palette for edited, but not saved in the command line...
+- 2) See if I can write my own that is this good...?
+- 3) Add total buffer number?
+- 4) Remove hunks?
+Pair down the mode lenght?

 - Can we change tab color / tab symbol based on uncomiited
 - Top tab color in normal:
    - 1 color for unsaved changes